Car loan modification is another option for lowering your car's interest rate and payments if you can't refinance your car.

-Part 2: Gather documentation.
-You will have to provide proof for modification.
+You will have to provide proof of hardship in order to qualify for auto loan modification.

 Job loss is an example of income reduction, while medical expenses due to an accident can be proof of an increase in bills.
 You will also need to provide an explanation of what you can afford, the new terms you are seeking, and anything else you think will be helpful to make your case.

-You should add in your letter that it is your intention to pay the loan in full.
+You should add in your letter that you intent to pay the loan in full.
 Once you have everything put together, you will submit your request.
 Remember, you still need to make payments while you are waiting for a decision.